In this article I will walk you through all you need to know about Ethereum. What is Ethereum? How does it work? Why is it so important?

 Initially the creators of the fund expected to raise about $20 million.
 However people in the crypto community were so excited by the idea of decentralized governance that they ended up raising more than $70Mn.

 Soon after raising the money someone managed to hack the fund and started bleeding it of money.
-In her book, “The Infinite Machine”, Russo Camilla goes into excellent detail about how the hacker and the Ethereum community were playing a game of cat and mouse.
+In her book, “The Infinite Machine”, Camilla Russo goes into excellent detail about how the hacker and the Ethereum community were playing a game of cat and mouse.

 To cut a long story short the hacker won.
 In order to save people’s money and return it to them and in order to punish the hacker, the community decided to create a fork.

-This is kind of like saying: “ok everyone, let’s cancel the old path and start anew on this new path.
+This is kind of like saying: “ok everyone, let’s cancel the old path and start afresh on this new path.
 This way the real Ether is on the new fork and the hacker has worthless old Ether”.

 Most people accepted this fork.

-However, to everyone’s surprise, there ended up being still a minority that continued to verify transactions of the old fork.
+However, to everyone’s surprise, there ended up being still a minority that continued to verify transactions on the old fork.
 This is a community of people who believe that Ethereum is immutable and no one should change the rules (create a fork) no matter what.
 Otherwise the whole idea of decentralization is a waste.